MPBART - Multinomial Probit Bayesian Additive Regression Trees: Synthetic data examples

-where $\omega_i$ is the actual class and $\hat{\omega}_i$ the predicted class of the $i^{\text{th}}$ observation in a given test data set.
-Note that this makes use of the loss function defined in \eqref{eqn-Lossfun-equal} with $C= 1$.
-A set of tuning parameters that results in the lowest out-of-sample average error rate is selected.
-The tuning parameters are described in Table \ref{tab:tuning_par}.
+where $y_i$ and $\hat{y}_i$ are the actual and predicted classes for the $i^{\text{th}}$ observation in a given test data set of size $m$.
+This metric makes use of the loss function in \eqref{eqn-Lossfun} with a misclassification cost of $C_{lm} = 1$ and a cost of $C_{ll} = 0$ for a correct prediction.
+As can be seen from Table \ref{tab:friedman_results}, MPBART exhibits a very good out-of-sample predictive accuracy.
+This is not surprising given the data generating scheme with nonlinear effects.

-In this data generating scheme, Unordered-MBACT yields the lowest misclassification rate \eqref{eqn:error-rate-unordered}, and standard error in out-of-sample prediction.
-The average training and test error rates along with their respective standard errors in parentheses displayed in Table \ref{tab:fri_results}.
-Box plots of the fifty replication test misclassification rates, for each methodology, are displayed in Figure \ref{fig:boxplot_friedman}.

-The code for the implementation of our procedure which is adapted from BayesTree package in R implementing BART \citep{CGM10}, and the C++ code of PBART \citep{pratola2012parallel}.
-It is then modified to suit our multiclass classification setting.
-It can be found on the website http://www.stat.sc.edu/\~\,kindo/research/ with the simulation study in this section used as an illustration.

-One of the aspects that a practitioner considers in choosing among competing statistical methodologies is computational efficiency.
-From 50 independent replications of the simulation example in this section, we obtain the minimum, lower quartile, median, upper quartile, and maximum computation time in seconds as 7.658, 8.379, 10.464, 13.146, and 16.430, respectively.
-This is done using a personal laptop computer with the following specifications.
-Windows 7 - Service Pack 1 operating system, Intel(R) Core(TM) i3 CPU 2.13 GHz processor, and 4.00GB RAM.
-For a work that deals with improving the computational efficiency of BART (\citep{CGM10}), we refer to \citep{pratola2012parallel} in which a parallel computing framework for BART is developed.